15 Small Trees to Spruce Up Your Landscaping

 There are a wide variety of fast growing small trees such as the American redbud, flowering dogwood, saucer magnolia, sweetbay magnolia, evergreen magnolia and red maple — all making them good choices if you’re looking to create a shaded space in your yard quickly.

 When it comes to picking a small tree for your front yard, backyard or anywhere else on your property, the options are endless.
 In addition to basic growing considerations like hardiness zones, climate and care, you’ll want to consider the space you have to work with and how a tree may impact your landscaping and home as a whole.
-For more help with landscaping design, our team at Install-It-Direct is here to help you bring your outdoor living space and landscape together.
+If you need help with landscaping design in San Diego or the surrounding areas, our team at Install-It-Direct is here to help you bring your outdoor living space and landscape together.

 Originally published on January 6, 2019.
 Refreshed on 9/27/22.